-The proteins expressed on the fetal-facing membranes of endothelial cells and trophoblasts that can assist in efflux of cholesterol include SR-BI, ABCA1, and ABCG1 (31, 69, 70, 74, 75).
+The proteins expressed on the fetal-facing membranes of endothelial cells and trophoblasts that can assist in efflux of SR-BI, cholesterol include ABCA1, and ABCG1 (31,64,65,71,72).
 When the expressions of these proteins are altered, either genetically or pharmacologically, efflux changes in parallel with the protein changes made.
-Acceptors of the effluxed cholesterol that are present in the fetal circulation include lipid-poor apoE or apoA-I and spherical HDL.
-A change in the amount or composition of acceptors can also affect efflux capacity.
-For example, we found that lipid-poor fetal HDL from an SLOS fetus is a better acceptor of trophoblast cholesterol than a typical fetal HDL particle (76).
+Acceptors of the effluxed cholesterol that are present in the fetal circulation include lipid-poor apoE or apoA-I and HDL.
+Fetal HDL encompasses the size range and can be small and discoidal as well as large and spherical (26,73-75); both types can efflux cholesterol, though through different mechanisms (ABCA1 vs ABCG1).
+A change in the amount or composition of acceptors will also affect efflux capacity.
+For example, we found that lipid-poor fetal HDL from an SLOS fetus is a better acceptor of trophoblast cholesterol than a typical fetal HDL particle (73).
 A newer player in this arena is the phospholipid transfer protein.
 This protein is located on the fetal side of fetal endothelial cells.
-When added to media with fetal HDL, efflux from endothelial cells increased (77, 78).
+When added to media with fetal HDL, efflux from endothelial cells increased (76,77).
 Thus, while it is apparent that cholesterol can potentially be transported across cells of the yolk sac and the placenta and enter the fetal circulation, it is still not known how much cholesterol is transported and when during gestation this occurs.
+While the efflux is assumed to be a route by which exogenous cholesterol is secreted from the apical side of maternal trophoblasts to the fetal circulation as a secondary source of sterol, cholesterol could also be effluxed to the maternal circulation as a route by which to removed excess placental cholesterol (78).
+One of the regulators of efflux, and specifically of ABCA1 and ABCG1, is liver X receptor (LXR) (79 80), and oxysterols can enhance the expression of LXR (81).
+Thus, a change in oxysterol concentration in the placenta, due to any number of oxidative stress situations, including gestational diabetes, could enhance LXR activation and cholesterol efflux from the placenta, which could thereby increase maternal and/or fetal cholesterol and maintain placental sterol levels at relatively normal levels.
+Indeed, there is an increase in LXR targets ABCA1 and ABCG1 and cholesterol efflux in fetal endothelial cells of women with gestational diabetes (82).

-Roles of fetal cholesterol
+Roles of Fetal Cholesterol

 As stated earlier, cholesterol is essential for normal growth and development.
 It is an integral component of every membrane and is necessary to maintain structural integrity and for signaling.
 Though all membranes contain cholesterol for structural purposes, cholesterol is enriched in specific regions of the membranes, lipid rafts, where many phosphorylated proteins reside.
-Changing lipid raft composition can often lead to a change in various signaling events with significant downstream metabolic consequences (79-81).
-Cholesterol is also required to activate hedgehog signaling through unique covalent bonds (82), including sonic hedgehog (SHH), a protein involved with patterning of various organs, mid-line brain structures, and others.
+Changing lipid raft composition can often lead to a change in various signaling with significant downstream events metabolic consequences (83-85).
+Cholesterol is also required to activate hedgehog signaling through unique covalent bonds (86), including sonic hedgehog (SHH), a protein involved with patterning of various organs, mid-line brain structures, and others.
 As SHH is expressed as early as 3 weeks after fertilization, changes in activation could have very early and significant effects.
-Indeed, lower SHH signaling has been associated with altered signaling that occurs in individuals with SLOS (83).
+Indeed, lower SHH signaling has been associated with altered signaling that occurs in individuals with SLOS (87).
 Cholesterol is also a precursor of steroid hormones, which are synthesized at elevated rates in utero, and oxysterols, regulators of metabolism through various pathways.
-Oxysterols can affect a number of pathways from activation of the liver X receptor (LXR) (84) to inhibition of SHH signaling (85).
+Oxysterols can affect a number of pathways from activation of the liver X receptor (LXR) (88) to inhibition of SHH signaling (89).